jpluimers/GExperts/!Readme.txt

 **Dependencies**

-"__build.cmd" and "__build_project.cmd" require the Delphi versions you want to compile for.
+"__build.cmd" and "__build_project.cmd" of course require the Delphi versions you want to compile for.
+Note that some Editions (e.g. "Starter") do not come with the required command line compiler, so the build scripts won't work with them.
+But you can always open the projects in the IDE and compile them there.